Skip to main content

 • Send a renewal email.

-This is intentional — the discovery logic ships first so we can prove it picks the right rows in production logs without risking double-charges.
+This is intentional — the discovery logic ships first so it can be validated in production without risking double-charges.
 Phase 2 wires payment capture (Stripe off-session) and order creation on top of the same discovery pass.

 What works today